 Finally, and perhaps most important, the 4C’s approach makes it easy to explain the sources of value to investors, managers, and customers.

 That said, it is important to realize that synergy analysis begins, not ends with the 4C’s.
 It is complete only when a financial forecast of synergy realization is made.
 Quantification of synergy impact is critical for at least three reasons.
 First, it forces you to make your assumptions explicit.
 Second, it guides you towards synergies that are really value enhancing, i.e., which have significant revenue, cost, or invested capital implications.
-We have found that our students were often very creative (and entertaining) when coming up with synergies.
+We have found that our students were often very creative (and sometimes even entertaining) when coming up with synergies.
 While this is good and desirable early on in an analysis, eventually only those synergies with actual net benefits should be pursued.
 Third, it provides a ranking of which synergies to prioritize.
-In the appendix to this chapter we provide an illustration how a qualitative 4C’s assessment can be quantified, using value drivers (i.e., financial measures that are affected by synergies).
+In the appendix to this section we provide an illustration how a qualitative 4C’s assessment can be quantified, using value drivers (i.e., financial measures that are affected by synergies).

 Who benefits from synergy?
 One-sided vs. two sided effects

 One important distinction to bear in mind when analyzing synergies is whether they are one-sided or two-sided.
 To see the difference, consider two firms, A and B whose stand-alone value is V(A) and V(B) respectively, and their value when jointly operated is V(AB).
-Assuming the synergy test introduced in this chapter is met, let the synergies from linking their value chains be S (where S = V(AB)-V(A)-V(B)).
+Assuming the synergy test introduced in this section is met, let the synergies from linking their value chains be S (where S = V(AB)-V(A)-V(B)).
 Let’s breakdown these synergies into S(A) and S(B) such that S=S(A)+S(B).
 Here, S(A) and S(B) represent the synergies experienced by A and B respectively.

 Passing the synergy test implies that S(A)+S(B)>0.
 The synergies are two-sided if both businesses benefit, i.e., S(A)>0 and S(B)>0.
 They are one-sided if one business gains more than the other business loses, e.g. S(A)>0 and S(B)<0 (and S(A)+S(B)>0).
 To make the pursuit of synergies worthwhile for both businesses in this case, they must reach an agreement on some form of side payment from one business to the other.
 Forms of these side payments include an acquisition premium, in which an acquirer may pass on some of the one sided benefits it experiences to the target, or upfront payments in alliances by one partner to another.